Smooth Google migration

 • Integrations with Microsoft 365 apps such as Planner as well as third-party services

-• Mobile app for on-the-go teamwork
+• Mobile Teams app for on-the-go teamwork

 With all these features, it's no question why the Microsoft modern workplace is the go-to solution when you want to promote effective collaboration within your organization, especially in remote environments.